ctzurcanu/smp/README.md

 data
 ====

 Data for SMP.
-License for data: ODbl ver.
-1.0: http://opendatacommons.org/licenses/odbl/summary/
+License for data:

+This SMP-Data is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.

 tables
 ======